-Environment Agency Climate Change Guidance (2019)
+Environment Agency Climate Change Guidance (2020)

-- 9.6.22 The EA published updated climate change allowances in December 2019 (EA, 2019) to support NPPF, which supersede all previous allowances written in the 'PPG: Flood Risk & Coastal Change' and are predictions of anticipated change for:

-- Peak river flow by River Basin District;

-- Peak rainfall intensity;

-- Sea level rise; and

-- Offshore wind speed and extreme wave height.

-9.6.23 These should be considered within an FRA in regard to future impacts from climate change on site specific planning applications.
+- 9.6.41 The EA published updated climate change allowances in March 2020 (EA, 2020) to support NPPF, which supersede all previous allowances written in the 'PPG: Flood Risk & Coastal Change' and EA Climate Change Guidance 2019 (EA, 2019) are predictions of anticipated change for: - · peak river flow by River Basin District; - peak rainfall intensity; - sea level rise; and - offshore wind speed and extreme wave height. - 9.6.42 There are allowances for different climate scenarios over different epochs, or periods of time, over the coming century.
+They include figures for extreme climate change scenarios, known as High++ (H++) allowances. - 9.6.43 To increase resilience to flooding these should be considered within an FRA in regard to future impacts from climate change on site specific planning applications.
 The EA's guidance outlines how and when allowances should be applied for FRAs.